Skip to main content

 Incremental vs full rebuild

 Incremental (default) — smolbren checks each file’s modification time and size before reading it.
 Files with unchanged metadata are skipped immediately.
 Files that are read but whose content hash matches the stored hash are updated in place (mtime converges) without triggering an edge recomputation.
 Only genuinely changed, added, or removed files are written to the dataset.
 This makes subsequent runs very fast on large vaults.
-Full rebuild (--full) — smolbren ignores all stored state, reads every file from scratch, and overwrites the notes and edges datasets entirely.
+Full rebuild (--full) — smolbren ignores all stored note and edge state, builds fresh datasets beside the live index, validates them, preserves existing embeddings, and performs a same-filesystem directory swap.
 Use a full rebuild when:

 • You have renamed or moved many files and want to recompute all edge resolutions from a clean state.